alexmerren/rps.zsh/README.md

 ## Usage

 It is a simple command-line tool that allows you to pick which repository you want to clone.
-You can either use Vim movement or arrow keys to move. `/` can be used to search through either the name or owner of the repository.
+Start by typing `rps menu` to bring up the list of repositories.You can either use Vim movement or arrow keys to move. `/` can be used to search through either the name or owner of the repository.
 Finally, `Enter` selects and clones the repository in your current directory.

 ## Documentation